jruffin/lain/README.md

 ## What is this?

-A data conversion library that tries to address the issue of serializing C++ data structures data arbitrary, customizable data formats and vice-versa.
+A data conversion library that tries to address the issue of serializing C++ data structures into arbitrary formats and vice-versa.

 Four things make it stand out: